 7.Meshullam, Abijah, Mijamin,

-8.Maaziah, Bilgai, Shemaiah: these were the priests.
+8.Maaziah, Bilgai, Shemaiah.
+These were the priests.

-9. And the Levites: Jeshua ben-Azaniah, Binnui of the sons of Henadad, Kadmiel;
+9. And the Levites: Jeshua ben-Azaniah, Binnui of the sons of Henadad, Kadmiel,

 11.Micha, Rehob, Hashabiah,

-12.Zachur, Sherebiah, Shebaniah,
+12.Zaccur, Sherebiah, Shebaniah,

 13.Hodijah, Bani, Beninu.